SeisComP/seiscomp/doc/base/api-python-client.rst

 behaviour is enabled by default.
 If disabled, a clients needs to parse the messages by itself and implement this method.

-:func:`enableAutoApplyNotifier` controls whether incoming notifer objects are applied automatically to objects in local memory.
+:func:`enableAutoApplyNotifier` controls whether incoming notifier objects are applied automatically to objects in local memory.
 If the client has already an object in memory and an update notifier for this object is received, the object in the notifier is copied to the local object.
 This behaviour is enabled by default.